 Shockingly, it comes out very close to the Rule of 15.
-I’m actually quite impressed by myself!
+I’m quite impressed by myself!

-There are a couple things that were reinforced over the course of pulling this analysis together:
+There are a couple of things that were reinforced throughout pulling this analysis together:

-- Housing is Expensive – Whether it’s better to rent or buy, you’re still looking at shelling out hundreds of thousands of dollars over the course of 30 years.
-Even when buying a house, you are probably going to pay almost 2X the purchase price in interest, taxes and repairs… OOF-duh!
+- Housing is Expensive – Whether it’s better to rent or buy, you’re still looking at shelling out hundreds of thousands of dollars over 30 years.
+Even when buying a house, you are probably going to pay almost 2X the purchase price in interest, taxes, and repairs… OOF-duh!
 (Cubert added the “-duh” for MN folk benefit.)
 It’s kind of nuts to see it laid out like this.